joaquinvaldezzz/experientialist/README.md

 This repository contains the staging site for the Experientialist that uses [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).
 To develop locally, follow the instructions below.

+Pushes to the `main` branch will automatically deploy to the staging site at [https://experientialist-staging.netlify.app](https://experientialist-staging.netlify.app/).

 ## Local Setup

 1. Download or clone the project